NLO Massive Event-Shape Differential and Cumulative Distributions: Numerical Analysis

 in which powers of $\hat m$ are suppressed and the mass-dependence is purely logarithmic.
 Since the squared matrix elements in QCD do not depend on $\log(\hat m)$, the mass dependence of $B_\text{plus}^\text{SCET}$ must come from phase-space restrictions and the event shape definition.
 Hence, the massless limit has to be the same for both vector and axial-vector currents, as can be seen in Fig.~\ref{fig:plusCoef} or by Taylor expanding the corresponding analytic formulas [\,as in Eq.~\eqref{eq:BSCET}\,].
 For $v\to 0$ both vector and axial-vector versions of $B_{\rm plus}$ tend to zero (faster for the axial current), which can be explained by physical arguments.
 In the threshold limit, all the energy coming from the $e^+e^-$ collision is invested in creating a heavy $q\bar q$ pair at rest.
 Therefore either no gluon (or massless quark) is radiated, or they have zero energy and momentum.
 No extra massive particles can be created.
 In this situation it is clear that $e=e_{\rm min}=e_{\rm max}$, and therefore there is no radiative tail.
 Hence both the plus distribution and non-singular cross section identically vanish, and only the delta function can remain.
 As a numerical check of the universality of $B^C_{\rm plus}$, shown in Fig.~\ref{fig:plusCoef}, we use the fact that

 to determine graphically the plus-function coefficient for three distinct event shapes.
 For the vector and axial-vector currents separately, the cross sections approach the same horizontal line, matching our theoretical prediction.
 We have shown this behavior for $\hat m=0.1,\,0.2,\,0.3$ and $0.4$ in the four panels of Fig.~\ref{fig:Residue}.
-We have checked that universality holds for all $16$ event shapes considered in this article, and for $50$ values of the reduced mass.
+We have checked that universality holds for all $16$ event shapes considered in this article, and for $50$ values of the reduced mass.\,\footnote{We have also checked analytically that $B_{\rm plus}$ coincides with the plus-distribution coefficient implied by the high-energy limit of the bare one-loop massive hemisphere soft function, given in Eq.~(59) of Ref.~\cite{vonManteuffel:2014mva}.}

 In Fig.~\ref{fig:delCoef} we show the $A_{e}^C$ coefficients as a function of the reduced mass for thrust, C-parameter, jet broadening and heavy jet mass.
 We again see that in the SCET/bHQET limit ($\hat m\to 0$), the result for both currents is the same.
 This follows from the same reasoning as in the previous paragraph.
 Moreover, since the axial total hadronic cross section vanishes for $v\to0$, $A^A_{e}$ also vanishes in this limit.
 Furthermore, $A_{e}^V(\hat m = 1/2)=R_1^V(v=0)=3\pi^2/4$ takes the same value for all event shapes in the limit $v\to0$.
 This can be easily understood since the event-shape dependent integral in Eq.~\eqref{eq:ES-dependent} appears multiplied in Eq.~\eqref{eq:main-result} precisely by the plus-function coefficient, and we already argued that in the threshold limit $B_{\rm plus}\to 0$.
 Another interesting property of the Dirac delta-function coefficient is that